AnthonyFaustGitHub/FWDThinkVue/README.md

 ## 3. How to run this project locally

-Run `npm start` for a dev server.
+Run `npm start dev` for a dev server.
 This command will automatically open `http://localhost:5173/`.
 The application will automatically reload if you change any of the source files.

 ## 4. How to build this project